Back to all posts

 Water is incredibly destructive, and when it’s sitting on your floor, it’s actively damaging your home.
 It can seep into drywall, warp wooden floorboards and support beams, and even compromise your home’s foundation over time.
 What starts as a puddle can quickly lead to rotting materials and costly structural repairs.
 The longer the water sits, the more extensive the damage becomes.
 If the backup was caused by damaged pipes, such as those cracked by tree roots, the problem will only get worse.
 This kind of damage often requires a range of expert plumbing solutions to fix both the cause and the effects, preventing long-term harm to your home’s integrity.

-The Threat of Mold and Poor Air Quality
+Why Mold and Poor Air Quality Are a Concern

 One of the most persistent dangers of a floor drain backup is the threat of mold.
 It only takes 24 to 48 hours for mold and mildew to start growing in a damp environment.
 Once it takes hold, it can spread quickly behind walls and under flooring, becoming difficult to remove.
 Mold releases spores into the air, which can trigger allergies, asthma attacks, and other respiratory problems.
 On top of that, sewer gas can seep into your home through the backed-up drain, bringing unpleasant odors and unhealthy fumes.
 Properly functioning sump pump services can help prevent basement water issues, but once a backup occurs, addressing the moisture immediately is critical for maintaining healthy indoor air quality.